 The tube is now "triode connected."
 Together the screen and plate act together as a weirdly manufactured, but nevertheless effective plate.
 As the plate voltages of the power tubes vary, they greatly affect electron flow, just as in a triode.
 In particular, as the signal voltage at the grid increases, current through the output transformer increases, which causes a greater voltage drop across it.
 This lowers the plate-and-screen voltage and counteracts the increase in current created by the grid's signal voltage.
 We don't see this effect in a normally-configured guitar amp power stage.

-When we connect the screens to taps on the power transformer primary, the tubes operate at a point somewhere between pure-pentode and pure-triode operation.
+When the screens are connected to taps in the power transformer primary, the tubes operate at a point somewhere between pure-pentode and pure-triode operation.

-The closer the taps are to the plate, the more the screen voltage varies with plate voltage and the more the pentode acts like a triode.
+The closer the tap is to the plate, the more the screen voltage varies with plate voltage and the more the pentode acts like a triode.
 Connecting the screens in this way can be seen as having pentodes with negative feedback.
-When the plate current increases, the screen voltage decreases, counteracting the increase in plate current, not as much as a triode plate, but substantial nonetheless.
+When the plate current increases, the screen voltage decreases, counteracting the increase in plate current, not as much as a triode plate, but substantially nonetheless.

 The screen taps in output transformers designed for ultralinear operation are typically set to 43 percent of the primary winding, which is the point of minimum distortion.
-(This is perhaps why the ultralinear nature of some classic amps are apparently are not widely advertised by their creators.)
 Since impedance varies as the square of the number of turns, the primary impedance for a power tube screen is 18.5 percent of the primary impedance for the plate.

 Maximum power is achieved with the taps at 20 percent of the primary winding, which corresponds to 4 percent of the primary impedance.
 In other words, much more pentode and less audiophile triode.
-Perhaps a better choice for a distortion-salivating stadium amp.
+This is perhaps a better choice for a distortion-salivating stadium amp.

 David Hafler and Herbert Keroes introduce the expression "ultra-linear" in a 1951 article published in Audio Engineering:1